gilledebast/gilledebast/README.md

 ### Hi there 👋

-Born in 1994, Gille DE BAST is a designer and engineer graduated in design technology from Sorbonne University and École Estienne, Paris.
+Gille DE BAST is a designer and engineer graduated in design technology from Sorbonne University and École Estienne, Paris.

 A designer in the research sphere, Gille DE BAST is a specialist in human to machine interaction, algorithms, neurosciences and artificial intelligence.
 He explores the field of brain-environment interfaces using brain waves as creation material.